Common Lisp the Language, 2nd Edition

 returned, unless it is not currently active, in which case

-Although anonymous restarts have a name of nil
+Although anonymous restarts have a name of nil, it is an

 restart-identifier.
 Applications that would seem to require